10 Questions About Virtual Reality Headsets Before You Buy

 Looking for a virtual reality experience, but don't know where to start?
-GearBrain breaks down the top ten questions to ask before dropping some dough on your first VR headset.
+GearBrain breaks down the top eleven questions to ask before dropping some dough on your first VR headset.

 1. Tethered or mobile?